CRD & IARD Resources

 Developed by NASAA and NASD (now FINRA) and implemented in 1981, CRD consolidated a multiple paper-based state licensing and regulatory process into a single, nationwide computer system.
 Today, the CRD is arguably the best licensing system in existence.
 Its computerized database contains the licensing and disciplinary histories on more than 630,000 securities professionals and 3,800 securities firms.

 IARD at a Glance

 The IARD, developed jointly by NASAA and the SEC, and built and operated by the Financial Industry Regulatory Authority (FINRA), is to investment advisers what the CRD is to broker-dealers.
 Its database helps promote uniformity, through use of common forms, and efficiency through a paperless environment.
-It helps investors research the employment and disciplinary histories of more than 26,000 investment adviser firms and nearly 280,000 individual investment adviser representatives.
+It helps investors research the employment and disciplinary histories of nearly 31,000 investment adviser firms and more than 350,000 individual investment adviser representatives.

 Answers to common questions about the IARD system.

 The following information was compiled in an effort to develop informal guidelines that should be considered when completing the Forms BD, U4, U5, and ADV.